supamasS/cater-mate/README.md

 - Thymeleaf was new to me, and I assumed things work a certain way with the model attributes, but it was not correct.
 Because of that I spent a large amount of time debugging and experimenting on things, I should have tried to find a good resource to learn and really understand Thymeleaf more thoroughly first.

 - Defining the project scope that is small enough to accomplish in the given time frame is critical.

+- Making decisions early and getting implementation done early then having time to go back to improve things was a lot better than taking a long time to try to make a perfect decision and running short on time closer to the deadline.

 - Project management and setting priorities and daily goals using a tool like Jira was very helpful.
-- Making decisions early and getting implementation done early then having time to go back to improve things was a lot better than taking a long time to try to make a perfect decision and running short on time closer to the deadline.

 ## Future Improvements
-- Add functionality for an admin to create, read, update, delete the following:
+- Add functionality for an admin to create, read, update, delete:
   - ingredients
   - list of ingredients with associated amount for each menu item.
   - a kitchen pick sheet after the order is submitted